Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Weekly_report_2.md

 ## Questions
+* I have used Java array, like String[].
+Are this okay to use, or do I need to substitu them for something else later?

 ## Next week
+* The bot should return a legal move to be tested in the Lichess
 * Starting the min-max algorithm and possibly alpha-beta pruning
 * Checking integration testing, if that should be added now, or only after my bot is finished